johe123qwe/github-trending/README.md

 ## Java

+* 【2025-03-11】[vavr-io / vavr](https://github.com/vavr-io/vavr) - vʌvr (formerly called Javaslang) is a non-commercial, non-profit object-functional library that runs with Java 8+.
+It aims to reduce the lines of code and increase code quality.
 * 【2025-03-08】[spring-projects / spring-ai-examples](https://github.com/spring-projects/spring-ai-examples) -
 * 【2025-03-02】[guardianproject / orbot-android](https://github.com/guardianproject/orbot-android) - The Github home of Orbot: Tor on Android (Also available on gitlab!)
 * 【2025-03-01】[noties / Markwon](https://github.com/noties/Markwon) - Android markdown library (no WebView)